Using a mortgage or HELOC for debt consolidation can save you money in the long term since you pay less interest.

 However, there are fees associated with refinancing, such as the cost of breaking the old mortgage along with administrative expenses.
 The upside is that you will be saving the money that otherwise would've been spent on high-interest rate debt.

-A home equity loan, or HELOC, is comparable to a mortgage in most respects.
+A home equity line of credit or HELOC, is comparable to a mortgage in most respects.
 It's registered against the title of your property and is secured by its equity, just like any other mortgage.
 The primary distinction is that it's a revolving line of credit.

 Instead of receiving a set amount of money, home equity loans allow you to withdraw cash as needed.
 You may also pay it down as quickly as you like.